loveencounterflow/interskiplist/README.md

 lot of memory and pre-compute too much, or your solution will become a drag once you have to scan many thousands of codepoints for a real-world text: as such, the problem does not look too complex, but the devil is in the scalability of given algorithm's space and time requirements.
-Which is why binary search trees, tries, &c&c are important topics in computer science.
+Which is why binary search trees, tries and so on are important topics in computer science.
 Fortunately, we can build on a lot of prior art in this respect (which is why I avoided to re-implementa skip tree myself but used an existing solution).

 InterSkipList offers one specific implementation to the problem, one that is hopefully both simple yet